galacticusmodel/galacticus-docker/README.md

 * Copy the output file from the Docker container to the local host, using another terminal window:
   * docker cp galacticus:/usr/local/galacticus/galacticus.hdf5 .

-* Exit the container, loosing all data inside the container:
-  * from the docker window:
+* Exit the container, loosing all data inside the container.
+Back from inside the container window:
   * exit